stanford-ppl/Delite/README.md

 --------------------------

 Until we have a project file checked into the repository, you will have to create the project yourself.

+### Short and sweet instructions

+1. Create a new project with the Project Files location set to the Delite directory
+2. Add a Project Library scala-virtualized with Classes scala-compiler.jar and scala-library.jar.
+These are found under scala-virtualized/lib
+3. Add modules from scratch, with directories set to Delite/dsls/optiml, Delite/framework, Delite/runtime, Delite/tests, Virtualization-lms-core
+4. Add Scala facets to each module, with compiler library scala-virtualized/lib/scala-compiler.jar
+5. Add the project library dependency scala-virtualized to all modules
+6. Add module dependencies as follows:

+    framework depends on virtualization-lms-core

+    optiml depends on framework, runtime, and virtualization-lms-core

+    runtime depends on framework, virtualization-lms-core

+    tests depends on framework, optiml, runtime, virtualization-lms-core

+    virtualization-lms-core only depends on scala-virtualized.

+7. Test the project structure with Build->Make Project

+8. Create a local.properties file inside the Delite and the virtualization-lms-core folder with the following lines.
+Select the appropriate line based on your system and replace with appropriate paths.
+Absolute paths must be used if the scala-virtualized directory is outside of either project.

+        #Project local properties
+        # Windows:
+        scala.virtualized.home=C:/PPL/scala-virtualized
+        # Unix:
+        scala.virtualized.home=/PPL/scala-virtualized

+9. Generate the `scala-virtualized` compiler by running `ant` in the `scala-virtualized` directory

+10. Generate the virtualization-lms-core package so the Delite sources can see it by running the command `publish-local`, either from the command line by:

+    sbt publish-local

+11. You should be able to run `sbt` from the Delite directory.

+12. Update dependencies by running the `sbt` command `update`

 ### Step by step